eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 Code cells are executed by putting the cursor into the cell and hitting `shift + enter`.
 For more info see the [documentation](https://jupyter-notebook.readthedocs.io/en/stable/).

 ### Exercises and homework
 The first two lecture's homework assignments will be [Jupyter notebooks](https://jupyter.org/).
-You'll find them on Moodle within your [JupyterHub](https://moodle-app2.let.ethz.ch/mod/lti/view.php?id=938222) space.
+You can import the notebooks from Moodle into your JupyterHub space.
 You can execute them on the [JupyterHub](https://moodle-app2.let.ethz.ch/mod/lti/view.php?id=938222) or download them and run them them locally if you're already set-up.

-For submission, download the final `.ipynb` notebooks from the server, or collect the local `.ipynb` notebooks into a single local folder you then upload to Moodle.
+For submission, you can directly submit the folder containing all notebooks of a lecture from within JupyterHub/Moodle.
+Alternatively, you should be able to download the final `.ipynb` notebooks from the server, or collect the local `.ipynb` notebooks into a single local folder you then upload to Moodle.
 See [Logistics](/logistics) and [Homework](/homework) for details.

 Starting from lecture 3, exercise scripts will be mostly standalone regular Julia scripts that have to be uploaded to your private GitHub repo (shared with the teaching staff only).
 Details in [Logistics](/logistics/#submission).